igankevich/subordination/doc/mainpage.md

-\mainpage Introduction to Bscheduler
+\mainpage Introduction to Subordination

-Factory is a framework for developing distributed applications which features
+Subordination is a framework for developing distributed applications which features
 - \ref api "concise API" consisting of a few base classes and a handful of global functions and allowing fully asycnhronous execution of your code;
 - \ref kernel-failures "automatic fault-tolerance" for batch processing